Anant-mishra1729/qrcopy/README.md

   <li><a href="#todo">Todo</a></li>
 </ol>

-## :warning: Prerequisites
+## 🛑 Prerequisites 🛑

-* Install `python3-venv` and `xclip` package for your Linux distribution before running the installation script.
+* Install `python3-venv` (`python3.10-venv` if python3-venv is not working) and `xclip` package for your Linux distribution before running the installation script.

 ## Installation